 The higher the amount, the more likely banks are to reject the transaction.
 So if you are unable to purchase our e.g. Annual plan (12 months), you should try to purchase the Semester plan (6 months) or the Monthly plan instead.

-If this fixes your problem, please reach out to us afterwards, and we will apply the discount that you would have gotten on the longer plan you intended to purchase.
+If this fixes your problem, please reach out to us afterward, and we will apply the discount that you would have gotten on the longer plan you intended to purchase.

 5. Try another card (e.g. credit card instead of a debit card)